tcurdt/jdeb/docs/ant.md

 ```

 The mapper will apply the output of an "ls -laR > mapping.txt" command
-that should look like this
+that should look like this:

     ./trunk/target/test-classes/org/vafer/dependency:
     total 176